gettyimages/gettyimages-api_dotnet/README.md

 * [Issue Tracker](https://github.com/gettyimages/gettyimages-api_dotnet/issues)

 ## Getting started
+### Obtain an API Key

+If you don't already have an API key, fill out and submit the ["Get started with our API" form](http://engage.gettyimages.com/api-contact).

 ### Using the Nuget Package
 The SDK is published to the public [Nuget](https://www.nuget.org/packages/GettyImages.Api/) package repository.